Monorepos | Capacitor Documentation

 The list of supported Monorepo types include:

-- NX - which is often combined with nxext for Capacitor support
+- NX - which is often combined with nxtend for Capacitor support

 - NPM Workspaces - Simple multi project support built into npm.